-Selected organizations shall develop client software or modify existing product client software to exercise the servers developed under the Component Development tasks of Geo4NIEM.
-Selected organizations shall develop client software to support their server software or make arrangements with other participants to use their client software to exercise their server during the course of the initiative.
-This is subject to approval by the sponsors and IP Team to ensure that the third party client is appropriate for exercising the functionality of the relevant server.
-If the proposing organization is developing server software and client software, then the client software shall exercise all Geo4NIEM or other OGC services provided by their server.
+Selected organizations shall develop client software or modify existing client software to exercise the servers developed under the Component Development tasks of this initiative.
+Selected organizations shall develop client software to support their server software or make arrangements with other participants to use their client software to exercise other servers during the course of the initiative.
+This is subject to approval by the IP Team and sponsors to ensure that the client is appropriate for exercising the functionality of the relevant server.
+If the proposing organization is developing server software and client software, then the client software shall exercise all initiative or other OGC services provided by their server.